adeenamoghni/p8105_hw5_am6592/HW5.md

 ![](HW5_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 As expected, the probability of 2 people sharing a birthday increases as sample size increases.
-Surprisingly, though, is that only about 50 people are needed for the probability of 2 people sharing a birthday in that group becoming 100%.
+Surprisingly, though, it only takes about 50 people for the probability of 2 people sharing a birthday in that group becoming 100%.

 ## Problem 2